worlickwerx/pi-parport/README.md

 This is a PC style parallel port for the Raspberry Pi.
 Seventeen GPIO pins are organized as data, status, and control registers.
-Three [74AHCT541 octal buffers/drivers with 3-state outputs](http://www.ti.com/product/SN74AHCT541) convert to/from the Pi's 3V3 line level and the parallel port's 5V.
+Three [74AHCT541 octal buffers/drivers with 3-state outputs](http://www.ti.com/product/SN74AHCT541) chips convert to/from the Pi's 3V3 line level and the parallel port's 5V.
 A `parport-gpio` driver integrates the port with the Linux parport driver stack.

 This project is a pretty bare bones parallel port.
 It is unidirectional,